Next Tuesday, when our Michigan students come for their beautiful, post-Labor Day first day of school, I’m going to bust out something hot.

 Finally, each student will read a claim to the whole class, and we’ll do some mad clapping, and we’ll move on.

 - Begin learning and making arguments on Day 1.

-- Begin demonstrating the collaborative and creative and awesome nature of arguments.
+- Begin demonstrating the collaborative, creative, and awesome nature of arguments.
 The point of an argument isn’t winning, but rather it’s getting to the bottom of things. (<–Totally tweet that.)
 If we were to indulge in a (probably short) argument about the degree of horribleness of “Call Me Maybe,” in my class it wouldn’t be about winning; rather, it would be about collaboratively finding ways to prove such a claim and ways to argue against such a claim and, perhaps, to get to the bottom of what makes good music.

 - Break the ice in my class in an academically meaningful way.